vchowdhary/night-owl-bakery/README.md

 - `doc-lib`: Generates documentation for `lib/` into `doc/lib`.
 - `doc-src`: Generates documentation for `src/` into `doc/src`.
-- `dev`: Starts a live-reloading development server.
+- `dev <config>`: Starts a live-reloading development server.
+    - A configuration file must be specified; see above.
 - `dist`: Performs a single production build into `dist/`.
 - `lint`: Lints the codebase.